top of page

 Our experience in special education has shown that the best outcomes happen when schools and families work together as partners.
 This collaboration is at the heart of our mission.
 We believe that when IEP teams take a whole-child approach, looking not just at academics but also at social and emotional growth and future goals, students are better prepared for success in school and beyond.
 By focusing on your child’s strengths and aspirations, while also supporting their unique needs, we honor who they are as a learner and as a person.

-Brooke Vick, M.S., is a dedicated advocate for inclusive education with more than 20 years of experience in special education.
-She worked for and with school districts, serving as a district support provider for Inclusive Practices in the secondary setting.
-Brooke was honored with the Excellence in Teaching Award for Irvine Unified School District as Outstanding Teacher (2022-2023) and represented her school, which received the National Blue Ribbon Schools award in Washington, D.C.
-She holds a California Clear Education Specialist Instruction Credential for Mild/Moderate Disabilities and a Master of Science in Special Education.
-She graduated from the University of Southern California, where she competed as an NCAA Division I swimmer.
-Her time as a student-athlete gives her a firsthand understanding of the challenges and rewards that come with balancing academics and athletics.
-Brooke is currently an Adjunct Professor, teaching a course focused on instructing diverse learners.
+Brooke Vick, M.S., is a dedicated advocate for inclusive education with more than 20 years of experience in special education across K–12 and higher education.
+She has worked both within and alongside high-performing school systems, most recently serving as a district support provider for Inclusive Practices at the secondary level.
+Brooke was recognized with an Excellence in Teaching Award as Outstanding Teacher and represented her school in Washington, D.C. after it received the National Blue Ribbon Schools Program award.
+More recently, she was selected for a college Excellence in Teaching Award for her work as an adjunct professor.
+She holds a Master of Science in Special Education and is licensed to teach special education in both California and Illinois.
+Brooke graduated from the University of Southern California, where she competed as an NCAA Division I swimmer.
+Her experience as a student-athlete gives her firsthand insight into the challenges and rewards of balancing academics and athletics.
+She is currently an adjunct professor teaching coursework focused on supporting diverse learners.